MarvinSilcGit/Learning/English/README.md

 <details>
   <summary><h2 id ="unit1"> Unit 1: Present Continuous (I am doing)</h2></summary>

 ### Basic definition: We use the continuous for things happening at or around the time os speaking.
 The action is not complete.
-For actions and happenings that have started but
+For actions and happenings that have started but not finished.
-not finished.

 ### Exercises:

+_Check Answers, page 336_

 #### 1.1 Answers:

-taking
+1. taking
-tying
+2. tying
-crossing
+3. crossing
-scratching
+4. scratching
-hiding
+5. hiding
-waving
+6. waving

 #### 1.2 Answers: